-1. Completion and approval for clinical participation of the Minnesota Department of Humans Services Licensing Division Background Study and fingerprintig (cost approximately $10) prior to enrollment in EMTP1130.
+2. Completion and approval for clinical participation of the Minnesota Department of Humans Services Licensing Division Background Study and fingerprinting (cost approximately $10) prior to enrollment in EMTP1130.
 Completion and approval for clinical participation of a National Background Study through Castle Branch.
 Cost $45.75 first year, $26 second year (if needed).

-2. Current CPR certification.
-CPR for Health Care Providers (American Heart Association (AHA) BLS Provider level CPR is required prior to, or by the end of the first week of the EMTB1101.
+4. Current American Heart Association (AHA) BLS Provider level CPR is required prior to, or by the end of the first week of the EMTB1101.

 6. All required courses for the program must be completed with a grade of C or better.

-7. Admission into the Paramedic courses requires the completion of BIOL 2252, BIOL 2254, HLTH 1106, EMTB 1101 with current MN EMT licensure, EMTP 1130 or equipvalent work expereince AS WELL AS the course application form to be completed and submitted to the program director in order to reserve a seat in the courses.
+7. Admission into the Paramedic courses requires the completion of BIOL 2252, BIOL 2254, HLTH 1106, EMTB 1101 with current MN EMT licensure, EMTP 1130 or equipvalent work expereince AS WELL AS the course application form to be filled out and submitted to the program director in order to reserve a seat in the courses.
 The cover letter explains the application process.